Servan42/TWB_Parser/README.md

 * ServerAddress     : The name/address of the server where the database is.
 * PortMySQL         : Port of the MySQL database address.
 Useless if you are using SQL Server.
 * DatabaseName      : The name of the database.
-* DatabaseUsername  : The username of the account connecting to the database through SQL Authentication.
+* DatabaseUsername  : The username of the account connecting to the database.
-* DatabasePassword  : The password of the account connecting to the database through SQL Authentication.
+* DatabasePassword  : The password of the account connecting to the database.

 ## Behavior